isaacSennerholt/sudelity/README.md

 ### Complementarity Rather Than Replacement

 Sudelism does not attempt to supplant existing worldviews.
-Instead, it is modular and ecumenical.
+Instead, It’s modular and ecumenical.
 It can enhance existing religious or philosophical paths by encouraging practitioners to more ethically inhabit their environments.

 A Christian who practices Sudelity may become a more attuned Christian; a Buddhist, a more coherent one.
 This modular approach makes it unusually compatible across belief systems — provided those systems are not rooted in coercion or dogmatic imposition.